jeeworks/coding-dojo-spring-boot/README.md

 * Database password: 12345
 * Database name weather_db

+Create the weather table with the schema.sql file.
+That can be found in src/main/resources/data/

 Generate a OpenWeather API key on [OpenWeather Sign up](https://openweathermap.org/appid) page.

 Store the api key as environment variable: OPEN_WEATHER_APP_ID